nikitavoloboev/data/focusing/rules.md

 ## Learn
 - Always learn new things.
 Investigate.
 Why?
 How?
 - Ask questions.
 Don't be afraid of not knowing something and [ask for help](../research/asking-questions.md).
+- There are no dumb questions.
+Do your own research first though.
 - Ask myself what is it that I am trying to solve or understand.
 - Go deep.
 Specialise.
 Be great at some thing and then branch out.
 - Document everything.
 Don't repeat things.
 Link instead.